2 - Medical

 Poison ivy and contact dermatitis

-Contact dermatitis is caused by contact with poisonous plants, such as poison ivy, poison oak, poison sumac, and stinging nettle.
+Contact dermatitis is caused by contact with poisonous plants, such as poison ivy/poison oak, poison sumac, stinging nettle, and many other plants around the world (always check what is dangerous in your area).

 - Poison ivy: A toxic plant with three glossy, pointed leaflets, commonly found in forests, fields, and along trails.
 Contact with its oil causes itchy rashes and skin irritation.